PDE3 inhibitor

 A PDE3 inhibitor is a drug which inhibits the action of the phosphodiesterase enzyme PDE3.
 They are used for the therapy of acute heart failure and cardiogenic shock.

+PDE3 inhibitors produce dilation of resistance and capacitance blood vessels (thus decreasing both preload and afterload), and exhibit positive inotropy and chronotropy.
+PDE3 inhibitors potentiate the effects of beta-adrenergic agonists.

 Medical uses

 Cardiac

 Amrinone, milrinone and enoximone are used clinically for short-term treatment of cardiac failure in the presence of cardiogenic shock.
+PDE3 inhibitors may be preferred over catecholamines in patients with systemic or pulmonary hypertension, or in patients using beta blockers.
+Hypotension is often dose limiting; tachycardic and arrhythmogenic effects resemble those seen with catecholamines.

 PDE3 inhibitors are indicated as inotropics for the therapy of acute heart failure if catecholamines are ineffective.
-Well controlled studies have shown that these drugs generally increase mortality, when used for the therapy of acute heart failure, so they have to be applied under close observation.
+However, well controlled studies have shown that PDE3 inhibitors generally increase mortality when used for the therapy of acute heart failure, so they have to be applied under close observation.

 Peripheral artery disease

 Cilostazol is used for the treatment of intermittent claudication.